- Licensing and Education

 Medicare Savings Accounts (MSAs): Medicare MSA Plans have two parts: a high-deductible plan and a bank account.
 Medicare gives the plan an amount each year for your health care, and the plan deposits a portion of this money into your account.

 Special Needs Plan (SNPs): SNPs serve people who either 1) live in certain institutions (like a nursing home) or who require nursing care at home, or 2) are eligible for both Medicare and Medicaid, or 3) have one or more specific chronic or disabling conditions (like diabetes, congestive heart failure, mental illness, or HIV/AIDS.
+There is currently only one available in our state which is in the greater Ardmore area.

 Take Note: Many Medicare plans and their contracted agents and brokers will offer sales seminars prior to the Annual Enrollment Period which runs from October 15 to December 7.
 For your protection, please take note that Medicare Advantage (MA) organizations may not solicit nor accept the submission of paper enrollment forms or accept telephone or on-line enrollment requests prior to the beginning of the Annual Enrollment Period on October 15.
 Brokers and agents under contract to Medicare Advantage organizations may not accept or solicit submission of paper enrollment forms prior to October 15.
 Medicare Advantage organizations and their brokers and agents also should remind beneficiaries that they cannot submit enrollment requests until October 15.